Bylaws & Policies

-This policy provides a guideline regarding water and sewer line repairs and are subject to any other agreement or resolution of Council.
+This policy provides a guideline regarding water and sewer line repairs and is subject to any other agreement or resolution of the Council.

 Our Town employees are dedicated to serving the needs of the people of Herbert, however; calls to Town employees outside of regular business hours should not be occurring unless the concern is an emergency.
 Please refer to the guidelines outlined below for the procedures for reporting a concern you may have in the Town of Herbert.

 - For issues requiring action by the Town of Herbert (office staff, public works, or maintenance workers) please notify the Town Office in person or by phone (784-2400), during office hours (8:30 am - 12:00 pm & 1:00 pm - 4:30 pm weekdays), or; fax (784-2402) or email email@example.com anytime.

 - Issues will be handled by the Town of Herbert on a prioritized basis.